Skip navigation

 Resize fit mode

-Dependencies: You must specify width (w), height (h), or both for this parameter to work.
+DependenciesFor the fit parameter to work, you need to specify the width (w), height (h), or both.
 The resize fit mode set to crop (fit=crop) is incompatible with the source rectangle region (rect) method.

-When using the default clip mode, the image is resized to match one of the constraining dimensions.
-For example, attempting to resize the image of 300 × 200 (aspect ratio of 3:2) to be 100 × 100 will result in an image that is 100 × 67 because the aspect ratio of the original image is maintained.
+• With the default clip fit mode, the image is resized to match one of the constraining dimensions.
+For example, attempting to resize the image of 300 × 200 (aspect ratio of 3:2) to 100 × 100 will result in an image that is 100 × 67 because the original image’s aspect ratio is maintained.

-When using the scale fit mode, the image is scaled and distorted to fit dimensions.
-When resizing the image to wider than the original, the image is scaled horizontally to fit dimensions.
-Similarly, when resizing the image to taller than the original, the image is scaled vertically to fit dimensions.
+• When using the scale fit mode, the image is scaled and distorted to fit the specified dimensions.
+When resizing the image to be wider than the original, the image is scaled horizontally to fit the dimensions.
+Similarly, when resizing the image to be taller than the original, the image is scaled vertically to fit the dimensions.

 Fit modeDescriptionAspect ratioExample